ptsteadman/notebook/stories/a-quiet-new-voice.md

 Feyerabend knew that she was still young in the abstract sense, but her week of free time brought back memories.
-At some point in her early twenties, Feyerabend had become continuously aware that each day could not be wasted, and had generally lived accordingly.
-For ten years, Leah Feyerabend had studied formal grammar at a number of different universities.
-When her classmates went out to jobs, they always treated Feyerabend with a bit of pity, asking questions like "what type of applications do you see for your work", etc.
+At some point in her early twenties, Feyerabend had become constantly aware that each day could not be wasted, and had generally lived accordingly.
+For ten years, Leah Feyerabend had studied formal grammar at a number of different universities, reading hundreds of pages every day.
+When Feyerabend's classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work", etc.

-After Feyerabend got her first post-graduate degree, she started working at a bank.
-She received Addision's invitation to work in Poland a few months later, and and quit her job.
+Feyerabend daydreamed, thinking back to the unexpected email from Addison, inviting Feyerabend to come work full-time on the direct semantic IO project in Warsaw.
+Feyerabend had quit her machine learning job a few minutes later, just weeks after starting.

 It was the best moment of her life.
 It was ten years of discipline and paying off in one moment, validation of her dry, obscure focus.

-Addison Chen's direct semantic IO project was valuable, and apparently her contributions to it werelalso valuable.
-She would contribute new understanding to the world.
-Feyerabend felt more certain of this than anything else in the world, and this meant that a deep dark hole in her life was now filled with gold.
-She had experienced irreversible steps forward in the past, and this was the biggest one.
-She would never feel truly useless again, when she was having trouble falling asleep.
+At that moment, Feyerabend knew that she would truly useless again, when she was having trouble falling asleep.
+The semantic IO project was valuable, and she had made valuable contributions.
+She would continue to contribute new understanding to the world, until she retired.

 She drank at dinner alone, and gave the cab driver a slip of paper with her address on it.
 Back in her strange apartment, she looked at herself in the